edge-cloud/www.edge-cloud.net/_posts/2020-09-11-aws-ipsec-vpn-ipv6.md

 * AWS-side interface address: Must always end in 1,5,9,D
 * Customer-side address: Must always end in 2,6,A,E

+**Notice:** In the meantime the representation of the Inside IPv6 CIDR in the AWS Console has been fixed.
+You should notice that now the Subnet (AKA CIDR) is displayed with the correcet subnet mask of /126.
+Therefore in the above example the AWS Console would now display fdbe:1a26:45b0:4631:ca60:3307:371b:631**4**/12**6**.
+{: .notice--info}

 ### Configuration download

 The next challenge you will notice is that when downloading the [downloadable configuration files](https://docs.aws.amazon.com/vpn/latest/s2svpn/SetUpVPNConnections.html#vpn-download-config) from the AWS Console, it does not include any IPv6 address information.
 Instead for the inner address it includes IPv4 address information that are irrelevant as already pointed out.